oracle-samples/oltrain/content/posts/ol/admin/post-15/index.md

 ## Details

-These guides provide step-by-step procedures to perform user and group administration on Oracle Linux.
-You will create users and groups, implement user private groups, and grant user elevated privileges.
+When administering a Linux system, you will eventually need to create users and groups, whether for a particular software installation or to perform a specific task.
+As for groups, it's a great way to control directory access.

 ### Objectives

-In this lab, you'll:
+In this tutorial, you will learn how to:

-  - Create a new user and explore user's home directory
+  - Create a new user and explore the user's home directory
-  - Create a new group and add user to group
+  - Create a new group and add a user to the group
   - Utilize the user private group scheme and implement write access to a directory
   - Administer the `sudo` command for granting **root** privileges

-### What Do You Need?
+### Prerequisites

+- Minimum of a single Oracle Linux system

-  - A system with Oracle Linux installed
+- Each system should have Oracle Linux installed and configured with:
+    - A non-root user account with sudo access
+    - Access to the Internet